Zhen-hao/probprog-mlss2015/README.md

 #  Probabilistic programming practical materials

+This is NOT the original repo.
+It is a copy of the code available in https://bitbucket.org/probprog/mlss2015/raw/aa10c392733811aacf441f7b0fce8d6640db0372/docs/getting-started/anglican-getting-started-guide.pdf

 ## MLSS 2015

 There is a [getting started guide](docs/getting-started/mlss-specific.pdf) which explains how to get up and running with Anglican.